 The PCAM (Precursors for Active Cathode Materials) pilot is part of the Neomat PCAM joint venture created in December 2024 between Orano and XTC New Energy.
 Located at CEA Liten in Grenoble, the PCAM pilot aims to validate the industrial process that will be deployed at the Neomat site in Dunkirk, alongside the CAM plant and the recycling plant.

-The PCAM project, Grand Innovation Fund Award
+Recycling and PCAM projects, Grand Innovation Fund Award